 All Things Living, All Things Dead

 These projects are inscribed in places that are equally crossed by social, political, economical, geological, and biological disputes.
-Shaped by a spirit of research, they may entail the production of installations, images, and texts: these products function as parts of a "knowledge system", opening a space beyond the idea of the artwork as a final result.
+Shaped by a spirit of research, they may entail the production of installations, images, and texts.
+These products function as components of a knowledge system, which opens a space beyond the idea of the artwork as final result.

 All Things Living, All Things Dead: Lake Texcoco

-All Things Living, All Things Dead: Lake Texcoco is set on the basin of Lake Texcoco, a lake that was violently desiccated by its surrounding settlers; it is lying now as bare land, right on the margins of Mexico City.
-Ever since its desiccation, the basin of this lake has rejected any attempt of “revitalization” or redistribution of its soil.
-The endeavor of exploring, mapping, and understanding the complex condition of this place has taken the form of two exercises of critical appropriation.
-The encyclopedia and the museum, originally containers of absolute knowledge, become the home of singularities, fragments, and details of a place that has been deprived of its natural stability.
+All Things Living, All Things Dead: Lake Texcoco is set on the basin of Lake Texcoco, a lake that was violently desiccated by colonial settlers and currently exists as a territory at the margins of Mexico City.
+Ever since its desiccation, this lake has been transformed in multiple ways.
+This project accounts for the complex condition of this place, through two exercises of critical appropriation.
+The encyclopedia and the museum, traditionally conceived as containers of absolute knowledge, account for the singularities, fragments, and narratives of a place that has been forcefully destabilized.